Projection Inference for set-identified SVARs: Calibrated Projection for a Robust Bayesian

 \item Let $\lambda^{H}= \{\lambda_{k_h,i_h,j_h}\}_{h=1}^{H}$ denote the structural coefficients of interest.
 For each $h=1, \ldots H$ and for each $m=1, \ldots M$ evaluate:

 as defined in equation (\ref{equation:PointEstimate}).
-We provide Matlab code to evaluate these bounds. \item Fix an element $\alpha_s$ on the interval $(\alpha,1)$.
-Set a tolerance level $\eta>0$. \item For each $m=1, \ldots M$ generate the indicator function $z_m$ that takes the value of $0$ whenever there exists an index $h \in \{1, \ldots H\}$ such that:

-The projection region CS$_T(1-\alpha_s, \lambda_{k_h, i_h, j_h})$ is defined in equation (\ref{equation:ProjectionCSResult}) in Result \ref{result:R2} and implemented using the SQP/IP algorithm that will described in the next section (Section \ref{section:Implementation}). \item Compute the robust credibility of the nominal $1-\alpha_s$ projection as:
+We provide Matlab code to evaluate these bounds using an SQP/IP algorithm (described in Online Appendix~S3). \item Fix an element $\alpha_s$ on the interval $(\alpha,1)$.
+Set a tolerance level $\eta>0$. \item For each $m=1, \ldots M$ generate the indicator function $z_m$ that takes the value of $0$ whenever there exists an index $h \in \{1, \ldots H\}$ such that: It is equal to 1 otherwise.
+The projection region CS$_T(1-\alpha_s, \lambda_{k_h, i_h, j_h})$ is defined in equation (\ref{equation:ProjectionCSResult}) in Theorem \ref{thm:freqCover} and implemented using an SQP/IP algorithm (described in Online Appendix~S3). \item Compute the robust credibility of the nominal $1-\alpha_s$ projection as: